avdyushin/avdyushin.github.io/_posts/2020-06-15-xslt-auto-generation.markdown

 de
 ```

-Next step is to generate `Localized.strings` file for given language.
+Next step is to generate `Localized.strings`{: .filepath } file for given language.

 ### Input parameters